jonesbrett/Python-3-Cheatsheet/pages/syntax.md

 ## Comments

-Comments are used to explain the code and to make it more readable:
+The # sign is used to create comments, comments are used to explain the code and to make it more readable:

 ```python
 # This is a print statement which will diaplay, Hello World!